-stop must occur in the future for things to be fine.

-cook can occur before stop does.
+stop must occur in the cook can occur future for things to be fine. before stop does.

-$[] (start \Rightarrow X (cook \cup stop))$
+[] ($start \Rightarrow X (cook U stop)$)

 - Always:

 - when start occurs:

 - stop will occur in the future and

 - cook holds until the occurrence of stop